faboo8/ontology-matching/README.md

 With this module you can use pre-trained model or - if you have enough data - generate your own from scratch.
 A collection of recommended ready-to-use models can be found [here](http://ahogrammer.com/2017/01/20/the-list-of-pretrained-word-embeddings).
 Per default Google's Word2Vec model is used.

 SO far the code is very specific to my case but I plan to generalize it.
 Note that I achieved vast speed improvement by using the hierarchies as layers.
+This, however, increases the error.

 ## Computing similarities